codingMustache/codingMustache/README.md

 ## Joke of the Day

-A dad washes his car with his son.
-But after a while, the son says, "why can't you just use a sponge?"
+I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+What does AD stand for in relation to Windows Operating Systems?
- 1. Hard Disk Drive
+ 1. Alternative Drive
- 2. Central Processing Unit
+ 2. Automated Database
- 3. Graphics Processing Unit
+ 3. Active Directory
- 4. Motherboard
+ 4. Active Department

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Active Directory
 </details>